alexchristie12/as2controlv2/docs/CONTROL_SYSTEM.md

 - If we get much more like 30mm of rain, we might not always want to delay our watering by 1.5 weeks, so we might want diminishing returns.

+- Even if we get the maximum, we will likely water anyways sometime in the week, this should be based on the soil moisture readings.
+If it is dry, we should water within a few days, if it is wet, then we should delay it, and if it is in the middle, it is business as usual.

+- The temperature data will affect how often we should water, along with the overall health of the grass, if it is too low or high we should indicate that the grass is unhealthy